GoogleCloudPlatform/cloudml-samples/README.md

 # Templates

 * [TensorFlow Estimator Trainer Package Template](cloudml-template) - When training a Tensorflow model, you have to create a trainer package, here we have a template that simplifies creating a trainer package for Cloud ML Engine.
+Take a look at this list with some introductory [examples](cloudml-template/examples/).

 * [Tensorflow: Cloud TPU Templates](tpu/templates) - A collection of minimal templates that can be run on Cloud TPUs on Compute Engine, Cloud Machine Learning, and Colab.

 # Google Samples